-Devenio will be hosting its first annual Journey to inspire, a gala for teens creating change this winter at The Fillmore in Silver Spring.
-This unique gala is planned BY teens and FOR teens in support of Devenio's programs and events for individuals with disabilities and to also inspire students to use their voice to have a positive impact in their communities.
+Devenio hosted its first annual Journey to inspire, a gala for teens creating change this winter at The Fillmore in Silver Spring.
+The gala was planned BY teens and FOR teens in support of Devenio's programs and events for individuals with disabilities and to also inspire students to use their voice to have a positive impact in their communities.

-Join us for a red carpet night, featuring Honorary Chair, Deborah Phelps and Actor & International Speaker John Franklin Stephens.
-Enjoy performances by singer & songwriter, Bibi Bourelly and Devenio in Motion Dance company.
-The evening will include a silent auction, VIP guests, dancing, dinner, and more offering a night to remember.
+We had a red carpet night, featuring Honorary Chair, Deborah Phelps and Actor & International Speaker John Franklin Stephens.
+We enjoyed performances by singer & songwriter, Bibi Bourelly and Devenio in Motion Dance company.
+The evening included a silent auction, VIP guests, dancing, dinner, and more for a night to remember.

 HOnorary Gala Chair,